 Soon thereafter, CMH was awarded Hawaii’s second Chamber Music America Residency grant, this time hosted by the Honolulu Academy of Arts, and as part of the residency, inaugurated its second major concert series, “Sound in Light,” at the Academy.
 “Sound in Light” was a multimedia performance format: Visual images such as artworks or landscapes were projected behind the musicians on stage to complement the music, and the visuals, the music, and the history that connected them were brought together by a knowledgeable host-commentator.
 The combination of visual, musical, and sometimes also dramatic or literary art was an instant hit with audience and artists alike.

-Over CMH’s 35-year history, myriad other concert series, educational and outreach programs, tours, and special events were developed.
-CMH became the largest presenter of professional chamber music in Hawaii, developing at its peak a schedule of over 100 concerts and other events per year in thirteen separate projects, tours throughout Hawaii and to New York, Norway, Japan and the Pacific, an annual budget of over $250,000 and an endowment fund of almost $600,000.
-(CMH was the first chamber music organization in the United States to establish its own endowment fund.)
+Over CMH’s 36-year history, myriad other concert series, educational and outreach programs, tours, and special events were developed.
+CMH became the largest presenter of professional chamber music in Hawaii, developing at its peak a schedule of over 100 concerts and other events per year in thirteen separate projects, tours throughout Hawaii and to New York, Norway, Japan and the Pacific, an annual budget of over $250,000 and an endowment fund of more than $600,000.
+CMH was the first chamber music organization in the United States to establish its own endowment fund.

 CMH has enriched thousands of people in Hawaii and beyond, presenting performances in concert and recital halls, libraries, hotels, schools, churches, auditoriums, parks, private homes, prisons, the Hawaii State Capitol, hospitals, consulates, museums, theaters, retirement homes, on a three-masted sailing ship, and on tape, CD, radio, and television.

-CMH has collaborated with virtually every arts organization in Hawaii and many artists from outside Hawaii, including the Annapolis Brass, the Kronos and Sequoia String Quartets, the Bergen Wind Quintet, pianists Anton Kuerti, Jon Nakamatsu, and Jon Kimura Parker, and Dutch Mozart scholar Dr. Bastiaan Blomhert.
+CMH has collaborated with virtually every arts organization in Hawaii and many artists from outside Hawaii, including the Annapolis Brass, the Kronos and Sequoia String Quartets, the Bergen Wind Quintet, pianists Joyce Yang, Wu Han, Anton Kuerti, Jon Nakamatsu, and Jon Kimura Parker, and Dutch Mozart scholar Dr. Bastiaan Blomhert.
 CMH has been the recipient of grants from major foundations in Hawaii such as the State Foundation on Culture and the Arts, the Hawaii Community Foundation, the Cades Foundation, Fred Baldwin Memorial Fund, Cooke, Atherton, and McInerny Foundations, the G.N.
 Wilcox Trust, Elsie H. Wilcox Foundation and the Jhamandas Watumull Fund.
 National funders include the John R. Halligan Charitable Fund, Arthur & Mae Orvis Foundation, Atsuhiko and Ina Goodwin Tateuchi Foundation, from the National Endowment for the Arts, the C. Michael Paul Foundation and the Atlantic-Richfield Foundation.
 CMH is an Aloha United Way partner agency.